jundalisay/sp/content/en/research/berkeley/knowledge/part-087.md

 created by him: If indeed they allow them to be at all created.

-92. For as we have shewn the Doctrine of Matter or corporeal Substance, to have been the main Pillar and Support of Scepticism, so likewise upon the same Foundation have been raised all the impious Schemes of Atheism and Irreligion.
+92. The Doctrine of Matter or corporeal Substance is the main Pillar and Support of Scepticism.

+So likewise upon the same Foundation have been raised all the impious Schemes of Atheism and Irreligion.
 Nay so great a difficulty hath it been thought, to conceive Matter produced out of nothing, that the most celebrated among the ancient Philosophers, even of these who maintained the Being of a God, have thought